“If nothing ever changed, there would be no butterflies.”

 I feel both blessed and honoured to be able to assist others in their own journeys of recovery and healing.
 I have a lot to offer clients because of my knowledge of addictive behaviours, from both a personal and professional perspective.
 After more than 35 years of recovery and over 30 years of working with clients, I still enjoy my work so much that I cannot imagine doing anything else.

-If you are looking for a way out of the self-sabotaging addictive behaviours that have been plaguing you, I can help you.
+If you are looking for a way out of the self-sabotaging addictive behaviours that have been plaguing you, I can help.

 My office is located in Vancouver, BC, Canada.
-I provide therapy and counselling services worldwide.
+My team and I provide therapy and counselling services worldwide.